 How can I pay for my request?

-- You may mail a cashier’s check or money order made payable to the State of Florida to staff in Key West, Marathon, or Plantation Key or hand deliver a cashier’s check or money order made payable to the State of Florida to staff in Key West, Marathon, or Plantation Key.
-Our offices do not accept cash, credit/debit cards, and/or personal checks.
+- You may mail a check or money order made payable to the State of Florida to staff in Key West, Marathon, or Plantation Key or hand deliver a cashier’s check or money order made payable to the State of Florida to staff in Key West, Marathon, or Plantation Key.
+Our offices do not accept cash or credit/debit cards.

 If I have a question about a digital recording, who can I contact?

-- Please contact Monica Brawer, Digital Court Reporter Manager, at 305-295-3639, firstname.lastname@example.org, during the hours of 8:30 a.m. – 5:00 p.m.
+- Please contact Monica Brawer, Court Reporting Services Manager, at 305-295-3639, firstname.lastname@example.org, during the hours of 8:30 a.m. – 5:00 p.m.
 Have your case information readily available.
 If you are required to leave a voicemail, please indicate that you are inquiring about your digital recording request and provide your case number and date of hearing, if possible.